konstanciaa/ukrainian-cafe/README.md

 **Bugs**
 1. Today's Specials Description with *< p > < /p >*

-3. Menu links don't work on the Booking page.
+2. Menu links don't work on the Booking page.

+3. Booking form not rendering in html.
+I found solution on [stackoverflow.com](https://stackoverflow.com/questions/75495403/django-returns-templatedoesnotexist-when-using-crispy-forms) It says: "inside settings.py in the main app add INSTALLED_APPS = [ ... 'crispy_forms', 'crispy_bootstrap4', ... ] and CRISPY_TEMPLATE_PACK = 'bootstrap4'."
+It helped me to solve the problem.
+The booking is now displayed on add_booking.html.